Makira white-eye

-The grey-throated white-eye (Zosterops rendovae) is a species of bird.
-Its family, the Zosteropidae, is probably not valid and belongs in the Timaliidae instead.
+The Makira white-eye (Zosterops rendovae), also known as the grey-throated white-eye, is a small passerine bird in the white-eye family, Zosteropidae.
 It is also known as Zosterops ugiensis because Z. rendovae has often been used for the Solomons white-eye (Z. kulambangrae).

 It is endemic to the island of Makira in the Solomon Islands archipelago.
 The Guadalcanal white-eye (Z. oblitus) on Guadalcanal and Bougainville white-eye (Z. hamlini) on Bougainville were formerly considered subspecies, but are now considered distinct species.
 It inhabits primary forest, mainly at 900–2000 m above sea-level but small numbers occur at lower levels.

 It is a small bird, 12–13 cm long.
 It is fairly dark green above with a brownish tail, a variable dark brown area between the eye and bill and a narrow white ring around the eye.
 The underparts are dark grey apart from the green chin, pale centre to the belly and yellow undertail-coverts.
 The bill is blackish with a pale base to the lower mandible.